mermaid-js/mermaid-live-editor/README.md

 yarn dev -- --open
 ```

-This app is created with Svelte + svelte-spa-router.
+This app is created with Svelte Kit.

 ## Release